 Indirectly addressed DR word is non-existent.
-(Content of \DR word is not BCD, or the DR area boundary has been exceeded.)
+(Content of DR word is not BCD, or the DR area boundary has been exceeded.)

-CY: ON when the result is negative, i.e., when Mi is less than Su plus CY.
+- CY: ON when the result is negative, i.e., when Mi is less than Su plus CY. - EQ: ON when the result is 0.